 4. Zendesk

-Zendesk is ticketing system with features such as omnichannel communication support, knowledge base software, and automation.
+Zendesk is one of the best ticketing systems with features such as omnichannel communication support, knowledge base software, and automation.

 - Messaging